 As many homes in Cape Cod are vacant outside of the summer months, installing a home security system is crucial to keeping these homes protected year-round from burglars and environmental hazards like fires and floods.
 Installing an alarm system for your vacation home in Cape Cod is highly recommended to avoid costly repairs or insurance premiums down the line.

-Should you feel unsafe while living on the Cape, there are steps you can take to secure your home from burglars.
+Should you feel unsafe while living on the Cape, there are steps you can take to secure your home from burglars, including adding a home security system.
 Read our list of 30 home security tips to prevent home invasions to learn more

 According to the FBI, the safest towns in the area are Sandwich, Brewster, Bourne, Harwich, and Mashpee.1.
 Sandwich